Encouraging Consumption of Water in School: Access, Challenges, and Strategies

 Water is low-cost

-• Drinking faucet water rather than one bottled refreshment every day can spare to $350 a year
+- Drinking faucet water rather than one bottled refreshment daily can save $350 a year.

 Water is safe

-Drinking faucet water rather than packaged refreshments are better for the environment.
+Drinking faucet water rather than packaged refreshments is better for the environment.

-• Drinking faucet water save water and energy because no plastic containers or packaging should be produced
+- Drinking faucet water saves water and energy because no plastic containers or packaging should be produced.

 Water is easy to find

-• Tap water is accessible any place, including schools, parks, community centers, restaurants, and homes
+- Tap water is accessible in any place, including schools, parks, community centers, restaurants, and homes

 Schools can find a way to urge students to drink water all through the school day:

 Schools can execute cleanliness guidelines for water fountains and reestablish depreciating infrastructure by working with local and state governments or securing federal funding to cover the expenses of repairs.
 For instance, the Los Angeles Unified School District utilized assets from a city bond reserved for school changes to repair plumbing in its schools.
-Performing general testing and maintenance and opening the data, areas can help lessen students' and staff's concerns.
+Performing general testing and maintenance, and opening the data can help lessen students' and staff's concerns.

 2. Scale back on sugary beverages.

-Likewise, schools may pick up income by expanding their investment in the government school meals program.
+Likewise, schools may increase income by expanding their investment in the government meals program.
 They can advance students' well-being and district funds by embracing distributing arrangements with clear contract terms that help youngsters' health.

 3. Push for school policies.